gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteEmailParam.md

 > `optional` **platform**: `string`

-- ID of the application
+- ID of the application.

 ***